 Method:

-- Push the mushrooms to the sides of the pan and add the remaining tbsp of butter to the middle of the pan with the onions and saute until softened.
+- Push the mushrooms to the sides of the pan and add the remaining tablespoon of butter to the middle of the pan with the onions and saute until softened.
 Remove the mushrooms and onions from the pan.

 - Cook the ground beef in the pan, breaking it up into small pieces, until just cooked through.
 Add the brandy, beef base, and Worcestershire sauce, stirring well.